 The annual average salary for a video editor varies widely, depending on industry, skill, and experience.
-The median salary for this occupation is $61,750 (2015).
 Each industry requires different skills-sets and has various means of compensation (mean annual salary):

 Salary is also continent upon geographic location of employment.
-Video editors in California typically earn the highest salaries, with a mean wage of $108,610, followed by New York, D.C., New Jersey, and North Dakota.
+Video editors in California typically earn the highest salaries followed by New York, Washington D.C. and Connecticut.

 Video Editor Career Outlook